 The program aims to give interns an in depth understanding of County administration through real-life assignments and approximately 120 hours of training over a 2-year period.
 Interns receive an introduction to County government as they attend Board of Supervisors sessions, Civil Service Commission meetings, and departmental tours.
 And their roles allow them to learn about rules and regulations, employee relations, and various County functions.

 What happens at the end of the internship?

-After successful completion of the program, the intern will receive a permanent position with the County as an Administrative Analyst at one of 35 County departments.
+After successful completion of the program, the intern will be eligible for permanent placement with the County as an Administrative Analyst at one of 38 County departments.
 In this new role, they will be able to utilize the skills and knowledge they’ve obtained during their time as an intern.